lukepark327/eth-ghost-sol/README.md

 Link
 -->

 However, the title of this project will still be ```GHOST Relay```.
-Cuz It's so cute!
+Cuz It's so cute! :ghost:

 # GHOST Relay

 ![icon](https://github.com/twodude/ghost-relay/blob/master/images/icon.png)

-The ```Ghost relay``` is a system that allow of cross-EVM-chain communication using smart contracts which include inclusive-protocol, merkle-patricia proof, etc..
+The ```Ghost relay``` is a system that allow of cross-EVM-chain communication using smart contracts which include Inclusive-protocol, merkle-patricia proof, etc..

 > Based on [Peace Relay](https://github.com/KyberNetwork/peace-relay)